Skip to main content

 PropertyDefaultDescription

-openfalseIf the path targets a table/collection row (pageId/fieldPositionId/rowId), set to true to open that row’s form in a modal after navigation.
+openfalseIf the path targets a table/collection row, set to true to open that row’s form in a modal after navigation.

-Example: navigate to a row and open its form for editing.
+// Navigate to a row and open its form for editing

 let status = editor.goto("page_123/fieldPosition_456/row_789", gotoConfig: GotoConfig(open: true))

-If you omit gotoConfig, the default GotoConfig() is used (same as open: false).
+If you omit gotoConfig, the default GotoConfig() is used (open: false, focus: false).
 The goto method returns a NavigationStatus indicating success or failure.

 let status = editor.goto("page_123/fieldPosition_456", gotoConfig: GotoConfig())